Skip to content

 – Low-income individuals who are over the age of 14 years and

-– residing in Canada.
+– Residing in Canada

 PEER SUPPORT SERVICES

-We offer free and confidential Peer Support Services for women and gender-diverse members over 16 years of age from our priority communities.
-These services are strengths-based, compassionate, non-directive, anti-oppressive, feminist, trauma-informed, and community-oriented forms of care.
-Our trained and interdisciplinary Support Workers and Community Workers assist women and gender-diverse individuals in the following ways:
+We offer free, confidential Peer Support Services for women and gender-diverse members over 18 years of age from our priority communities.
+These services are strengths-based, compassionate, non-directive, feminist, trauma-informed, and community-focused forms of social support and care.

-• Short-term Case Management (including goal planning and follow up services)
+• Short-term Case Management (including goal planning and follow-up services)

 • Monthly Peer Support Groups (including workshops and training sessions)

-A key focus is building trust and engagement with community members when providing care and support through this program.
 Our team promotes empowerment, respect, and self-determination during program participation and adheres to a Code of Conduct and Ethics.

-ONE-TO-ONE PEER SUPPORT
+1:1- ONE-ON-ONE PEER SUPPORT

-Our one-to-one Peer Support Services are tailored to a community member’s specific needs, situation, and reasons for seeking assistance.
-Following an initial assessment, we develop a trust-based, person-centred relationship that encompasses supportive listening, self-advocacy, and finding solutions as needed.
-Services
+Peer Support Services offer 1:1 (one-on-one) support and case management tailored to a community member’s specific needs, situation, and reasons for seeking assistance.
+Following intake, we develop a trust-based, person-centred relationship that encompasses supportive listening, self-advocacy, and finding solutions as needed.
+Services are free to eligible community members, and available through phone or video calls by appointment only.
+Services are confidential and available in English and select languages.

 This service can help community members to: